 Vinho do Porto

 You’ve heard of port wine before of course.
 This specialty from the north of Portugal was invented by the Brits but is made from truly Portuguese ingredients.
 Wine from the Douro region is fortified with aguardente, raising the alcohol content and stopping further fermentation.
 Port is typically sweeter than regular wine and is commonly served after the meal with cheeses or desserts.
 Head to the city of Porto and go across the bridge to Vila Nova de Gaia to explore the port wine cellars and taste all the varieties from white to ruby.
-Or better yet, make your way from Porto to the Douro Valley region for a day trip.
+We have lots of tips for Porto here on our Weekend Guide.
+Better yet, visit Vila Nova de Gaia and then make your way from Porto to the Douro Valley region for a day trip.

 A hearty stew made from kale, potatoes and sausage, caldo verde will warm you up on a cold winter evening.
 It’s a simple and satisfying dish that can serve a crowd.
 The kale is finely chopped and the potatoes are pureed to give the soup a smooth consistency.
 It really sticks to your ribs!